Skykingakki/Travel-website/README.md

 Database used - PostgreSql version 4.28
 django version - 3.1.4

-Its a simple web app to search different places to travel and with login signup feature.
+Its a simple web app to search different places to travel with login signup feature.